jeffreyguo/SS-Behat-quicksetup/README.md

     # This will run all feature tests using chrome profile
     vendor/behat --config mymodule/tests/behat/behat.yml --profile=chrome

+    # This will run a specific feature test
+    vendor/behat --config mymodule/tests/behat/behat.yml mymodule/tests/behat/features/my-steps.feature

+### Available Step Definitions

+The extension comes with several `BehatContext` subclasses come with some extra step defintions.
+Some of them are just helpful in general website testing, other's are specific to SilverStripe.
+To find out all available steps (and the files they are defined in), run the following:

+	vendor/bin/behat --config mymodule/tests/behat/behat.yml --definitions=i

+Note: There are more specific step definitions in the SilverStripe `framework` module for interacting with the CMS interfaces (see `framework/tests/behat/features/bootstrap`).

 ### Fixtures

 Fixtures should be provided in YAML format (standard SilverStripe fixture format)